StanfordSpezi/SpeziOnboarding/README.md

 ### Onboarding Consent View

-The [`OnboardingConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/spezionboarding/onboardingconsentview) can be used to allow your users to read and agree to a document, e.g., a consent document for a research study or a terms and conditions document for an app.
+The [`OnboardingConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/speziconsent/onboardingconsentview) can be used to allow your users to read and agree to a document, e.g., a consent document for a research study or a terms and conditions document for an app.
 The document can be signed using a family and given name and a hand-drawn signature.
 The signed consent form can then be exported and shared as a PDF file.

-The following example demonstrates how the [`OnboardingConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/spezionboarding/onboardingconsentview) shown above is constructed by providing markdown content encoded as a [UTF8](https://www.swift.org/blog/utf8-string/) [`Data`](https://developer.apple.com/documentation/foundation/data) instance (which may be provided asynchronously), an action that should be performed once the consent has been given (which receives the exported consent form as a PDF), as well as a configuration defining the properties of the exported consent form.
+The following example demonstrates how the [`OnboardingConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/speziconsent/onboardingconsentview) shown above is constructed by reading a consent form from a markdown file, creating a [`ConsentDocument`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/speziconsent/consentdocument) and passing it to the `OnboardingConsentView`, and  an action that should be performed once the consent has been given (which receives the exported consent form as a PDF), as well as a configuration defining the properties of the exported consent form.

+The following example demonstrates using the  [`OnboardingConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/speziconsent/onboardingconsentview) to present a consent form to the user as part of an onboarding flow.
+Once the consent if completed (i.e., the user signed it and filled out all required form elements), the user can continue to the next onboarding step.
+The view also uses the [`ConsentShareButton`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/speziconsent/consentsharebutton) to allow the user to obtain a PDF-exported copy of their signed consent document.

 ```swift
 import SpeziConsent